Clean & Efficient Transportation

 Reduce On-Road Fuel Use

-In 2022, the construction of a roundabout on North Coast Highway 101 and El Portal Street was completed as part of the first phase of the Leucadia Streetscape project.
+Highway 101 and El Portal Street was completed as part of the first phase of the Leucadia Streetscape project.
 Three other proposed roundabouts have completed the design phase.
-Two of these are set to begin construction in Fall 2023—located along North Coast Highway 101 at Jupiter Street and Grandview intersections.
-An additional roundabout will be construcuted on North Coast Highway 101 at Moorgate Road with private funding.
-Another private funded roundabout will be constructed at Quail Gardens Drive and Kirsten Court.
-The third roundabout will be constructed on Leucadia Boulevard and Hygeia Avenue once grant funding is obtained.
+Construction on two of these roundabouts began in Fall 2023—located along North Coast Highway 101 at the Jupiter Street and Grandview intersections.
+The third roundabout will be constructed at Leucadia Boulevard and Hygeia Avenue once grant funding is obtained.

-Since the goals for on-road fuel use were established in the CAP in 2018, the City has shifted its focus to installing mobility infrastructure to promote the use of active transportation and reduce on-road fuel use, rather than adjusting traffic signal timing.
-That said, the City’s Traffic Division is continually monitoring all of the City’s traffic signals and regularly makes small adjustments to improve traffic flow and pedestrian crossing, as warranted.
-Although the 2020 goals for traffic signal retiming have not been met and installation of roundabouts are still in process, the continued effort and commitment to these areas represents the City’s interest in prioritizing mobility improvements throughout the City to reduce GHG emissions.
+Since the goals for on-road fuel use were established in the CAP in 2018, the City has shifted its focus to installing mobility infrastructure to promote the use of active transportation and reduce on- road fuel use, rather than adjusting traffic signal timing.
+That said, the City’s Traffic Division continually monitors all of the City’s traffic signals and regularly makes small adjustments to improve traffic flow and pedestrian crossing as warranted.

 Increase Use of Alternative Fuels